elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 The analysis of human biomolecular data involves the use of various techniques and approaches to extract meaningful information from biological samples such as DNA, RNA, proteins, and metabolites.

+This stage relies on the previous stages (collection, processing) that will lay the foundations for the generation of new knowledge by providing accurate and trustworthy data.

+### Considerations

+- **The location of your data**: Proximity to computing resources is crucial due to its impact on data transfer across infrastructures.
+It is worthwhile to compare the cost of transferring large data volumes versus the transfer of virtual machine images for analysis purposes.
+- **Analysis of the data**: Prior to analyzing the data, it is necessary to evaluate the computing environment and make a decision among various types of computing infrastructures, such as clusters or clouds.
+Additionally, selecting the suitable work environment, such as command line or web portal, based on individual requirements and expertise, is crucial.
+- **Best tools**: You need to select the tools best suited for the analysis of your data.
+- **Document the steps**: Accurate documentation of the data analysis process is essential, encompassing the precise steps taken, software versions employed, parameters utilized, and the computing environment employed.
+However, it is important to mention that the "manual" manipulation of the data can potentially complicate this documentation procedure.
+- **Collaborative analysis**: When engaging in collaborative data analysis, it is crucial to ensure that all collaborators have access to the data and tools required.
+This can be facilitated by establishing virtual research environments that provide a shared platform for seamless collaboration.

 ### Existing approaches

 There are several types of analysis that can be performed on human biomolecular data, depending on the specific research question and type of data being analysed.
 Here are some common types of analysis: